ElectronAsh/Jaguar_MiSTer_new/README.md

 I tried hooking up player 2 as well, but for some reason it stopped the core booting.

-A handful of games now boot, but there will be some which don't boot at all, others that crash to a black screen (but often the game keeps running), and audio isn't working in many games.
+A handful of games now boot, but there will be some which don't boot at all, others that crash to a black screen (but often the game keeps running).

 Cybermorph is one of the few games that generally runs quite well.